-- 15. The dry cleaning machine loading door shall be closed before the start-up of the machine, and kept closed at all times through the drying and cleaning cycle. - All machines installed after 19 May 2005 shall have interlocks to prevent start-up of the machine until the loading door is closed and to prevent opening of the loading door until the machine cycle has finished and the cage has stopped rotating. - All machines installed after 19 May 2005 shall have interlocks to automatically shut down the machine under any of the following conditions: cooling water shortage, failure of the cooling ability of the still condenser, failure of the cooling ability of the refrigeration system or failure in the machine heating system resulting in the inability to dry the load. - 16.
-The still, button trap and lint filter doors shall be closed before the start-up of the machine and kept closed at all times through the drying and cleaning cycle. - All machines installed after 19 May 2005 shall have interlocks to automatically shut down the machine if the still, button trap and lint filter doors are not properly closed. - 17.
+- 15. The dry cleaning machine loading door shall be closed before the start-up of the machine, and kept closed at all times through the drying and cleaning cycle.
+The machine shall have interlocks to prevent start-up of the machine until the loading door is closed and to prevent opening of the loading door until the machine cycle has finished and the cage has stopped rotating. - 16.
+The machine shall have interlocks to automatically shut down the machine under any of the following conditions: cooling water shortage, failure of the cooling ability of the still condenser, failure of the cooling ability of the refrigeration system or failure in the machine heating system resulting in the inability to dry the load. - 17.
+The still, button trap and lint filter doors shall be closed before the start-up of the machine and kept closed through the drying and cleaning cycle. - 18.
+The machine shall have interlocks to automatically shut down the machine if the still, button trap and lint filter doors are not properly closed. - 19.
 The still shall have a thermostatic control device or equivalent with which to set a maximum temperature, in accordance with manufacturers' recommendations for the solvent used.
-(In those cases where several machines are supplied by a steam supply, where the operator can demonstrate that the maximum temperature can be controlled via the steam pressure controller, then this should be accepted by the local authority). - 18.
-All new, and substantially refurbished machines, shall have a spillage tray with a volume greater than 110% of the volume of the largest single tank within the machine.
+(In those cases where several machines are supplied by a steam supply, where the operator can demonstrate that the maximum temperature can be controlled via the steam pressure controller, then this should be accepted by the local authority). - 20.
+All new, and substantially refurbished machines, shall have a spillage tray with a volume greater than 110% of the volume of the largest single tank within the machine. - 21.
+The machine shall have a secondary water separator to minimise potential solvent losses.
+Where this is not an integral part of the machine then the operator should select and install a method that will achieve an equivalent degree of separation.
+[Where this is followed by an activated carbon unit then the operator will need to demonstrate adequate procedures are in place to detect when the unit requires disposal via an acceptable route]. - 22.
+Prior to disposal, containers contaminated with solvent shall be stored with the lids securely fastened to minimise emissions from residues during storage prior to disposal and labelled so that all that handle them are aware of their contents. - (Note Empty containers should, where possible, be returned to the supplier.) - 23.
+Solvent contaminated waste, for example still residues, shall be stored: - i. in suitable sealed containers with the lid securely fastened at all times other than when in use; and - ii. on a suitable impervious floor; and - iii. away from any drains which may become contaminated with residues from spillages, - iv. away from sources of heat and bright light; and - v. with access restricted to only appropriately trained staff.